ebstockdale/Identify-Fraud-from-Enron-Email/README.md

 In my analysis, two outliers were discovered.

--Total: Using a scatter plot matrix visualization, I found that Total represents the sum of all salaries and was skewing the data quite a bit as shown below.
+-Total: Using a scatter plot matrix visualization, I found that Total represents the sum of all salaries and was skewing the data quite a bit.

-After removing this outlier, the plot looks much better.
+After removing this outlier, things look much better.

 -The Travel Agency in the Park: This also appears to be another outlier and could possibly be a data entry error.